Updated at 4:59 p.m. ET on 2020-08-17

 New Zealand national Graeme Thomas Wall was the lone fatality, and two other Freeport employees, both Indonesians, were injured in last week’s attack.
-Hendrik Wamang, a commander of the West Papua National Liberation Army (TPNPB), said his group was responsible for the shootings.
+Hendrik Wanmang, a commander of the West Papua National Liberation Army (TPNPB), said his group was responsible for the shootings.

 Kamal said police confiscated homemade weapons, 162 bullets, dozens of arrows, bows and three Morning Star separatist flags after Thursday’s raid.

 A TPNPB spokesman, Sebby Sambom, cast doubt on police claims about that the Mimika incident involved his group.

 “According to preliminary reports we have received, those killed and arrested were civilians,” Sebby told BenarNews.